AAA1459/SkinModHelper/docs/guide/skinconfig/CharacterConfig.md

 2. Then create a new folder called `skinConfig` here.
 3. And put a "`CharacterConfig.yaml`" file to that "`skinConfig`" folder.
    * `../Gameplay/[target sprites's directory]/skinConfig/CharacterConfig.yaml`
-4. Then copy the fields you need and write the value for it
+4. Then copy the fields you need and write the value to `CharacterConfig.yaml`
-   * For details, you can scroll down
+   * For fields details, you can scroll down

 SilhouetteMode